-Bedford Borough: A National Mapping Programme project
+Bedford Borough archaeological survey to National Mapping Programme standards

 There are proposals and plans for major changes and developments in Bedford Borough, including large-scale strategic housing allocations, aggregate extraction, waste management, renewable generation sites and areas identified for large-scale landscape regeneration.
 A better understanding of the historic environment will inform decisions on these plans at a strategic level.
 The Bedford Borough project will bring together information from recent aerial photographs, airborne laser scanning (lidar) and historic aerial images into an interpreted archaeological map.
 This will show details of the form and extent of subsurface archaeological sites revealed as cropmarks, and also archaeological remains seen as earthworks, structures and buildings.
 This will be incorporated into the Bedford Borough Historic Environment Record where it can be used with information from other sources.

 Discoveries new and old - cropmarks

 Oblique aerial photography by Historic England in Bedfordshire recorded significant numbers of previously unrecognised archaeological features visible as cropmarks.
 The cropmarks mainly indicate the buried remains of ditches defining settlement enclosures, fields, tracks and boundaries.
 Most are thought to date to the Iron Age or Roman periods although some may have earlier origins, and others almost certainly continued into the post Roman period.
 By mapping these remains we can provide a framework for a better understanding of the date and function of these extensive and complex remains over large areas.
 Our systematic approach also provides information on geographic and thematic gaps in our knowledge and where we may need to apply other survey techniques.